uniswapfoundation/docs/docs/sdk/v3/guides/liquidity/05-collecting-fees.md

 ```

 After pressing the button, if someone has traded against our position, we should be able to note how the balance of USDC and DAI increases as we collect fees.

-## Next Steps

-The previous guides detail all the atomic steps needed to create and manage positions.
-However, these approaches may not use all of your desired currency.
-To ensure you are using your full funds while minimizing gas prices, check out our guide on [Swapping and Adding Liquidity](./05-swap-and-add-liquidity.md) in a single transaction!